 - Having the heat tools up too high- In addition to going over the hair with multiple passes with the flat iron, it is also just as important to not have the heat up too high.
 This will cause the hair to burn, get weaker, and eventually break.
 One way to tell if the heat is up too high is if you smell burnt hair.
 If it smells like it's burning, try cutting the heat down a bit.

-- Constant rubbing in hair- Do you have a habit of rubbing your hair?
-It could be that you always are getting your side swept bangs out of your face.
+- Constant rubbing in hair- Do you have a habit of rubbing or always playing in your hair?
+It could be that you always are getting your side-swept bangs out of your face.
 Or you may be always pulling your hair over to one side.
 You may not even notice that you do it.
 Either way, doing this constantly can cause breakage in that area.
 I had a client who always rubbed her edges with her fingers but never could figure out why they were always much thinner than the rest of her hair.
 Once I pointed it out to her (because I actually saw her doing it), she became aware of it and started to change.

 - Avoiding protective styles- When trying to make your hair reach a new level of length, protective styles are a great thing to help.
 Braids, for instance, can be left in for sometimes twelve weeks at a time and allow your hair to grow at least an inch and a half without you interfering.
 This is because with protective styles, you are not touching your hair at all and are simply allowing it to do its own thing, which is grow.
 This is why many women who wear protective styles all the time have hair down their backs.